What is Validation?

 Validation types

-Validation for the pharmaceutical, biotechnology, food/food supplement, medical devices and cosmetics industries cover the following:
+Validation for the pharmaceutical, biotechnology, food/food supplement, medical devices, and cosmetics industries covers the following:

 - Production facilities (clean and controlled rooms)